MichaelsUniverse/Golang-Weather-API/README.md

 ## Weather API Project Summary

-    A Simple CLI application that lets a user input a city, and it returns the location, weather in celsius and fahrenheit, and the current conditions
+    A Simple CLI application that lets a user input a city, and it sends and api request to api.weatherapi.com and returns the location, weather in celsius and fahrenheit, and the current conditions